Octavius Pickard-Cambridge

 Octavius Pickard-Cambridge FRS (3 November 1828 – 9 March 1917) was an English clergyman and zoologist.
-He was a keen arachnologist who described and named more than 900 species of spider.
+He was a keen arachnologist who described and named more than 900 species of spider from a large collection that he made with contributions sent to him by correspondents from around the world.

 Life and work

 Pickard-Cambridge was born in Bloxworth rectory, Dorset, the fifth son of Rev. George Pickard, rector and squire of Bloxworth: the family changed its name to Pickard-Cambridge in 1848 after receiving the property left behind by a relative, Charles Owen Cambridge, of Whitminster House in Gloucestershire.
 Octavius was tutored at home by the poet William Barnes, after failing to receive admission to Winchester College.
 He also learned to play the violin from Sidney Smith.
 He then studied law in London before theology at the University of Durham.
 He was very active and made many friends in this period.
 He served as steward at steeplechases and presided over the college choral society.
 In 1857 he presented the Pickard-Cambridge Challenge Cup to University College Boating Club, University of Durham for a skiff race; it was re-presented in 1895 for college second trial fours.
 He received a BA in 1858 and an MA in 1859.
 He was ordained Deacon at Scarisbrick in 1858.
 In 1859 he became a priest and resigned the next year to return to Bloxworth succeeding his father in 1868.
-He took part in debates on evolution and sided with Darwin's views.
-He corresponded with Darwin on various matters.
+He took part in debates on evolution and sided with Charles Darwin's views.
+He corresponded with Darwin on various matters, and with Alfred Russel Wallace, who quoted one of his letters on his 1889 book Darwinism.

 Pickard-Cambridge was interested in natural history from an early age and his first publication was made in 1853 in The Zoologist.
 His main interest was in spiders, though he wrote also on birds and lepidoptera (butterflies and moths).
 This passion for arachnids was probably fostered in 1854 in which year he both accompanied the entomologist Frederick Bond on a visit to the New Forest in Hampshire and was introduced to the writings of the arachnologist John Blackwall, with whom he struck up a correspondence, meeting for the first time in 1860.
 Pickard-Cambridge assisted Blackwall between 1861 and 1864 in the publication of Blackwell's great work, British and Irish Spiders.
 In 1863-64, Pickard-Cambridge travelled through Europe to Egypt along as a tutor for O. Bradshaw.
 It was on this trip that he met his future wife.
 He also collected birds in Egypt and began a communication with Alfred Newton, introduced by Frederick Bond.
 He travelled again in 1865 with Bradshaw, this time meeting Herrich-Schäffer in Regensburg and in Nurenberg, he met Ludwig Koch and spent several days examining the spider collections made by him and his father.